-Unless otherwise provided in any Prospectus Supplement relating to a particular Series of Debt Securities, the Debt Securities will be issued pursuant to one or more indentures (each, an "Indenture") between the Company and a financial institution ("Trustee") to be identified therein.
+Unless otherwise provided in any Prospectus Supplement relating to a particular Series of Debt Securities, the Debt Securities will be issued pursuant to one or more indentures (each, an "Indenture") between the Company and a financial institution ("Trustee") to be identified therein in either of the forms that are included as exhibits to the Registration Statement.
 The Warrants will be issued under one or more warrant agreements to be filed as an exhibit to the Registration Statement at or prior to such time as the Prospectus Supplement relating to the Warrants to be offered is filed with the Commission (each, a "Warrant Agreement").
 Each Warrant Agreement will be between the Company and a financial institution identified therein as warrant agent (each, a "Warrant Agent").